INTRACEREBRAL HEMORRHAGE

 - subcortical (mainly caused by arteriolopathy) → Binswanger´s disease

-- cortical (mostly caused by CAA – posing a higher risk of lobar hemorrhage)
+- cortical (mostly caused by CAA – with a higher risk of lobar hemorrhage)

-- combined (combination of CAA and arteriolosclerosis or rather arteriolosclerosis only) [Jung, 2020]
+- combined (combination of CAA and arteriolosclerosis or rather arteriolosclerosis alone) [Jung, 2020]

 Differential diagnosis